HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 | Re-roll a save (Someon else's)  | Deal maximum damage with an attack | <--                    |
 | Lower damage dealt to you by d6 | <--                                | Re roll a save (Yours) |
 | Lower CR by 4                   | Lower CR by 2                      | Lower CR by d6         |

 ## Background
 Who were you before your career as an adventurer.
+When making a save you may bargain with the Guide to subtract the value of one of your backgrounds from the CR.

-Backgrounds are just a word that describes something a PC knows and can do without saves.
-Typically a failed profession or area of knowledge.
+You start with 4 Background points that can be distributed as you like.
+A single Background can never be raised above 4.
 ## Tongues
 You know Common and one additional Language.
 - **COMMON**: Understood by all sentient creatures.